-I have worked as a researcher at the Academy of Finland and taught anthropology at the University of Jyväskylä before joining the University of Helsinki in 2017.
-My teaching includes courses on all levels: basic, subject, advanced and postgraduate studies (altogether 38 courses).
+I have worked as a researcher at the Academy of Finland and taught anthropology at the University of Helsinki before joining the University of Jyväskylä in 2021.
+My teaching includes courses on all levels: basic, subject, advanced and postgraduate studies.
 The themes of my courses range from technology studies, anthropological theory, kinship and gender to South Asian ethnography.

-My latest book “Mobile technology, mediation and social change in rural India” waspublished by Oxford University Press in 2018.
+My latest book “A Village Goes Mobile: Telephony, Mediation and Social Change in rural India” was published by Oxford University Press in 2018.
 In addition to eight books, I have published articles in such peer review journals as Journal of the Royal Anthropological Institute, Ethnos, Modern Asian Studies and Contemporary South Asia.
 My books Introduction to Changing India: Culture, Politics and Development (Anthem Press 2012) and Muuttuva Intia (in Finnish, Edita 2007) which I wrote with Minna Säävälä, give a general idea of contemporary India as well as my research.
 I have been a visiting scholar at Brown University and at the University of Western Ontario.